jlpuente/airlinedw/README.md

-# airlinedw
-Data warehouse design of the airline case study.
+# Data warehouse design for the airline case study.